tiltowait/oregon-by-night/docs/House_Rules_and_Character_Creation.md

 reached his limit and to use one of these powers on Karen he must sacrifice one of the other currently operating effects.
 He may choose which one with an act of Will and this does not require a roll or an action.
-<u>If a Being has more than one Power that results in Dot Loss, each power
-may be applied a number of times equal to their Occult.
-Thus, if Meenee the Vampire has 5 Occult, and two Dot Loss powers, he may apply 5 instances of both powers to run concurrently.</u>
+If a Being has more than one Power that results in Dot Loss, each power may be applied a number of times equal to their Occult.
+Thus, if Meenee the Vampire has 5 Occult, and two Dot Loss powers, he may apply 5 instances of both powers to run concurrently.

 These powers leave behind arcane traces which may be tracked with Auspex or similar powers.
 The difficulty is 9 (7 for Thaumaturgical Sight) on a roll